Stratio/khermes/README.md

 ```sh
 $ java -jar target/khermes-<version>.jar [-Dparameters.to.overwrite]
 ```
 We have create both shell scripts and docker-compose files to make easier for you to start using khermes.
-For further info on how to get start do please go to the Wiki.
+For further info on how to get started please go to the [Wiki](https://github.com/Stratio/khermes/wiki).

 ## Random Helper.
 Based on [Faker](https://github.com/stympy/faker) we are developing a random generator.
 At this moment we have the next features: